-Though still in the midst of Winter, the sun was shining brightly the day I got to hang out with the most influential Raw Chef in the UK – Russell James.
+Though still in the midst of Winter, the sun was shining brightly the day I got to hang out with the most influential Raw Chef in the UK – Russell James and developed this yummy raw avocado soup and sour cream recipe, based on one of Russell's own.
 Many of you will know Russell from his youtube channel and other may know him from his popular blog The Raw Chef.
 I was lucky enough to meet him at an uber-cool converted South London warehouse which is his live/work space.
 It houses not one but two stunning, envy-worthy kitchens; the first kitchen Russell uses to teach his super popular raw food classes, the second one (an electric blue one nonetheless), is his personal kitchen which is as high tech as it is inviting and beautiful.

 Now what do you do when you meet a vegan foodie superstar with more than 190,000 facebook followers?
 Talk plant-based food of course ;)